dilipbirajadar/ActivityLifeCycle/README.md

 Second Page::  onDestroy

-# Once user click on the prvious button of the second page instead of clicking back button.
+# Once user click on the previous button of the second page instead of clicking back button.
 Second Page::  onPause

 First Page::  onRestart